turingschool/career-development-curriculum-site/module_one/mod1_week4.md

       * You should also add Turing to the Experience section *if* you do not have previous professional experience
       * You could also consider adding the Career Break feature to your profile to explain that you've left your career to transition to software development.

-* If you'd like to get additional reports on your Pairin strengths, reach out to Allison on Slack (@allison_reu_singer).

-* Check out upcoming PD office hours and bring your questions!